oaklandgit/vizigo/README.md

 **WORK IN PROGRESS**

-A command-line spreadsheet written in Go and [BubbleTea](https://github.com/charmbracelet/bubbletea)
+A command-line spreadsheet written in Go and [BubbleTea](https://github.com/charmbracelet/bubbletea) and leveraging the power of [Expr](https://expr-lang.org/)]

+Vizigo utilizes the powerful [Expr language](https://expr-lang.org).
+See a full list of expressions [here](https://expr-lang.org/docs/language-definition)

 ![demo](demo.gif)